Caroline-Legrand/disaggMRC/README.md

 ```

 The function “get_scaling_params_Intensity_aggLevel” returns a data
-frame of scaling parameters and a list of plots for showing empirical
+frame of scaling parameters for each season and a list of plots for
-estimates and fitted scaling models.
+showing empirical estimates and fitted scaling models.

 ``` r
 # Define the directory where to save files